lvsn/simIDT/README.md

+# simIDT : Simultaneous Identification and 6DoF Tracking

+Simultaneous identification and 6DoF tracking of objects within any arbitrary database, as presented in Charles Renaud's thesis (under review).

 ## Getting Started (SAM-6D)

 This is a fork of http://github.com/JiehongLin/SAM-6D/tree/main.
 Here is their getting started section.
 This section explains how to perform pose estimation with SAM-6D